PeterJonesProjects/projects-msc/README.md

 ## Big Data Processing and Graph Analytics on NYC Taxi Rides Dataset

+The project involved analyzing data from New York taxi trips, which were provided in both relational and graph formats.
+The tasks for each format were different, so they were approached separately.

 ### Scalable Data Engineering of NYC Taxi Rides Dataset with Spark

 | Content | Languages|Applications | Major Libraries |